InfraLore/make_for_devops/chapters/12-make_in_the_ci_cd_ecosystem.md

 - **Cost Optimization**: Expensive checks run only when necessary
 - **Clear Expectations**: Each layer has defined time limits and purposes

-The discovery aspect matters here too.
-When `ci-quick` fails, developers immediately know they've hit a basic issue.
-When `ci-merge` fails on `security-deep`, they understand this is a more serious concern that requires attention before merge.
+When ci-quick fails, developers immediately know they've hit a basic issue.
+When `ci-merge` fails on security-deep, they understand this requires attention before merge.

 ## Optimization Strategy 2: Intelligent Parallelization